 Building a business is not without risk.
 The business tradie needs to prepare themselves properly to run a business.
-The key to surviving in business for the short and long-term, is to spend the time and money at the very beginning.
-It is also wise to remember the example at the beginning of this guide about ships going to sea.
+The key to surviving in the short-term and the long-term business, is to spend the time and money at the very beginning.
+It is also wise to remember on the example at the beginning of this Guide about ships going to sea.
 When a ship leaves port, there is never a guarantee the ship will end up safely at its destination.

 A business tradie that has built their business with strong foundations and support from the appropriate business professionals, has started in the right way.
 The next step is to have the right business tools and learn how to run a business on a day-to-day basis.

 Finally, you have to understand the economic climate in which you are operating and the games people play to avoid paying you.
 Get these factors right, and success is possible.